 The blood levels of this medication can be affected by medications and certain foods, so they should be avoided, especially at initiation of the medication and during dose increases.
 These include: grapefruit products, starfruit, Seville oranges, ketoconazole, voriconazole, ciprofloxacin, amiodarone, diltiazem, carvedilol and verapamil, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling

-Store your medication in the original, labeled blister pack, at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
+Store your medication in the original, labeled blister pack or bottle, at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Certain cancer medications are only available through specialty pharmacies.
 If you need to get this medication through a specialty pharmacy, your provider will help you start this process.
 Where you can fill your prescriptions may also be influenced by your prescription drug coverage.
 Ask your health care provider or pharmacist for assistance in identifying where you can get this medication.